A Study to Evaluate Efficacy and Safety of Macitentan 75 mg in Inoperable or Persistent/Recurrent Chronic Thromboembolic Pulmonary Hypertension

 - Acute or chronic conditions (other than dyspnea) that limit the ability to comply with study requirements, in particular with 6MWT (for example, intermittent claudication).

-- Symptomatic coronary artery disease requiring an intervention within 3 months prior to or during Screening or anticipated during the DB period of the study
+- Symptomatic coronary artery disease requiring an intervention within 3 months prior to or during Screening or anticipated during the fixed duration part of the study

 - Decompensated cardiac failure if not under close supervision